-Storm Barra to hit Ireland as snow and wind warnings issued
+Storm Barra to hit UK as thousands remain without power

-A second storm is set to hit the UK Tuesday while thousands of households are still waiting to be reconnected to power supplies following Storm Arwen, the Met Office has warned.
+A new storm is set to batter the UK as thousands of people still without power in the wake of Storm Arwen, the Met Office has warned.

-The storm has been named Storm Barra and is likely to affect the Republic of Ireland with strong winds.
+Forecasters have issued severe weather warnings for wind and snow ahead of Storm Barra, the second named storm of the season, reaching Britain on Tuesday.

-As it weakens, the storm will bring strong winds and rain with the rain turning to snow across northern England and Scotland.
+The Republic of Ireland will bear the brunt of the storm’s force, the Met Office said.
+As it weakens, Barra will bring strong winds and rain with the rain turning to snow across northern England and Scotland.

 Two yellow warnings for wind have also been put in place that day, which covers all of England and Wales and some of Scotland.

-Around 4,700 homes across northern England and Scotland are still without supply following Storm Arwen, more than a week after the storm hit on November 26, according to industry body the Energy Networks Association (ENA).
+It comes as about 4,700 homes across northern England and Scotland are still without supply following Storm Arwen, more than a week after the storm hit on November 26, according to industry body the Energy Networks Association (ENA).

-Frank Saunders is a Chief Meteorologist at the Met Office.
-He said: “Strong winds arriving across the west through Tuesday morning, will spread inland and reach eastern areas through the afternoon and early evening.
+Frank Saunders, chief meteorologist at the Met Office, said: “Strong winds arriving across the west through Tuesday morning will spread inland and reach eastern areas through the afternoon and early evening.

 “Gusts of 45-50 mph are expected widely, with 60-70 mph in exposed coastal locations.
 The strongest winds will ease across inland areas into the overnight period.”

-Deputy Chief Meteorologist, Brent Walker said: “A band of rain will turn to snow across northern England and Scotland through Tuesday.
+Deputy chief meteorologist, Brent Walker, added: “A band of rain will turn to snow across northern England and Scotland through Tuesday.

 “Two to five cm of snow is expected to accumulate quite widely across the warning area, but locally this could reach ten cm, particularly in parts of the Southern Uplands and Highlands.”